karlhorky/dotfiles/tricks/gsuite-google-calendar-chrome-desktop-app-shortcut.md

 ## Solution

 1. Copy the JavaScript below
-2. Open the Chrome Devtools (right click anywhere on the page and select "Inspect")
+2. On the Google Calendar page, open the Chrome Devtools (right click anywhere on the page and select "Inspect")
-3. Paste the copied JavaScript
+3. Go to the Console tab and paste the copied JavaScript
 4. Modify the URL if necessary to whatever URL you are trying to create an app for
 5. Hit return to run the JavaScript